Virtual Agent Overview

 Keep in mind that effective automation requires a comprehensive approach.
 We encourage you to evaluate Espressive Barista, our AI-based virtual agent.
 Barista is the only virtual agent to deliver these things to help ensure your success:

 Our customers experience 50 to 70% ticket deflection.

 Enterprise Service Management

-Barsita delivers self-help across 14 departments and in 9 languages.
+Barsita delivers self-help across 14 departments in 23 languages.